stjude/Episomizer/README.md

-    SV_discordant          Create read count matrix using discordant reads SV_bridge              Create read count matrix using bridging discordant reads matrix2edges           Produce edges to connect SVs based on read count matrices composer               Compose segments and edges to form circular double minute
+    SV_discordant          Create read count matrix using discordant reads SV_bridge              Create read count matrix using bridging discordant reads matrix2edges           Produce edges to connect SVs based on read count matrices composer               Compose segments and edges to form circular double minutes
 ```
 For details on how to run the semi-automated pipeline, see the following [Procedure](#Procedure) section.
 For a
 concrete example of constructing double minutes on a mini-bam, see [examples](./examples/README.md) page.